limbernie/limbernie.github.io/_posts/2018-01-27-cyberry-walkthrough.md

 pw: bakeoff
 ```

 OK.
 I have the team members' names and a password but to whom does the password belong to?
-This can be verified very easily using `hydra`:
+This can be verified very easily using `hydra`.

 ```
 # hydra -L members.txt -p bakeoff -f ftp://192.168.198.128